TaoWangzj/PCFAN/README.md

 - Numpy >= 1.14.3
 - Scipy >= 1.1.0

+## Dataset make
+Make you dataset by:
+Downloading the ITS training and SOTS testing datasets from [RESIDE](https://sites.google.com/view/reside-dehaze-datasets/reside-v0).
+1. Training dataset: Put hazy and clear folers from downloaded ITS in ```./data/train/ITS/```.
+2. Testing dataset:  put downloaded SOTS them(~1000 images) in ```./data/testing/SOTS/```.
+3. Note: train.txt and val.txt provide the image list for training and testing, respectively.

 ## Code Introduction
 - ```train.py``` and ```test.py``` are the codes for training and testing the PCFAN.
 - ```./datasets/datasets.py``` is used to load the training and testing datasets.